Lorena González (Seattle politician): 2015 election

 In 2015, González ran for the ninth position on the Seattle City Council after Sally J. Clark dropped her reelection bid for one of the two remaining at-large seats on the council.
 She left her job in the Murray administration to campaign full-time.
-In the August primary, Gonzalez came in first, with 65% of the vote, and advanced to the general election with community activist Bill Bradford.
+In the August primary, González came in first, with 65% of the vote, and advanced to the general election with community activist Bill Bradford.

-Gonzalez and Bradford both ran as progressives, and both candidates criticized the city's growth and lack of affordability.
-Bradford accused Gonzalez of being in a cabal of "unfettered capitalists," while Gonzalez said Bradford focused to narrowly on city growth plans.
-Gonzalez received a wide range of endorsements from business groups, labor unions, Mayor Murray and The Stranger, while Bradford received endorsements from some Democrat leaders.
+González and Bradford both ran as progressives, and both candidates criticized the city's growth and lack of affordability.
+Bradford accused González of being in a cabal of "unfettered capitalists," while González said Bradford focused to narrowly on city growth plans.
+González received a wide range of endorsements from business groups, labor unions, Mayor Murray and The Stranger, while Bradford received endorsements from some Democrat leaders.

 In the November general election González defeated Bradford, 78% to 21%.

 2017 election

 In 2017, González ran for reelection and faced six challengers in the primary, which included a supermarket cashier, a homeless person, a South Seattle neighborhood activist, and a quixotic blogger.
 The King County Labor Council, King County Democrats, the political arm of the Seattle Metropolitan Chamber of Commerce, Planned Parenthood and the Sierra Club endorsed her.
-In the August primary election, Gonzalez came in first, with 64.17% of the vote, and advanced to the general election with president of the Mount Baker Community Club Pat Murakami, who earned 19.71%.
+In the August primary election, González came in first, with 64.17% of the vote, and advanced to the general election with president of the Mount Baker Community Club Pat Murakami, who earned 19.71%.

-Gonzalez focused her campaign on her record on the city council, including her work on police reform, her championing of a $1 million legal-defense fund for immigrants and refugees facing deportation, and her role in helping establish a city-paid family leave policy.
-Murakami criticized Gonzalez in her role as chair of the public safety committee, saying the council was too slow on adopting police body cameras, and failing to negotiate a new police contract.
+González focused her campaign on her record on the city council, including her work on police reform, her championing of a $1 million legal-defense fund for immigrants and refugees facing deportation, and her role in helping establish a city-paid family leave policy.
+Murakami criticized González in her role as chair of the public safety committee, saying the council was too slow on adopting police body cameras, and failing to negotiate a new police contract.

 In the November general election, Gonzalez defeated Murakami, 70.75% to 28.87%.